9 John Deere 790 Problems and Solutions

 • There could be a small hole in the fuel line that lets air in.

-• The injector pump and lift pump could have debris stuck in them, which is why they need to be checked.
+• The injector pump and lift pump could have debris stuck in them, so they need to be checked.
 Worse still, it could be faulty.

 All the above problems could be rectified with simple clean-ups and checks, but when specific tools are used in testing, you might need to take them to where you bought the tractor.